 Skip to main content

-Certain signs and symptoms might suggest that a person could have a pancreatic neuroendocrine tumor (NET), but tests are needed to confirm the diagnosis.
+Certain signs and symptoms might suggest that a person could have a pancreatic neuroendocrine tumor (NET), but they will need tests to confirm the diagnosis.

 Medical history and physical exam

-In taking your medical history, the doctor will ask you questions about your general health, lifestyle habits, symptoms, and risk factors.
-The doctor will also probably ask about symptoms related to excess hormone production such as diarrhea, abdominal (belly) pain, or rash.
+In taking your medical history, the doctor will ask questions about your general health, lifestyle habits, symptoms, and risk factors.
+The doctor will also probably ask about symptoms related to excess hormone production such as diarrhea, abdominal (belly) pain, or rashes.

-Your doctor will also examine you to look for signs of pancreatic NET or other health problems.
+Your doctor will also examine you to look for signs of a pancreatic neuroendocrine tumor (pNET) or other health problems.
 The exam will probably focus mostly on your belly.
-Pancreatic NETs can sometimes cause the liver or gallbladder to swell, which the doctor might be able to feel during the exam.
+PNETs can sometimes cause the liver or gallbladder to swell, which might be able to be felt during the exam.

-If the results of the exam are abnormal, your doctor will probably order tests, such as imaging, labs, or other procedures, to help find the problem.
+If the exam results are abnormal, your doctor will probably order tests, such as imaging, labs, or other procedures, to help find the problem.
 You might also be referred to a gastroenterologist (a doctor who treats digestive system diseases) for further tests and treatment.

 Computed tomography (CT) scan